 The Museum is proud to contribute to a citywide celebration of the work of James Baldwin.
 Now available for the first time in forty years, is a new edition of Little Man, Little Man—with illustrations by French artist Yoran Cazac.
 This book also features a foreword by Baldwin’s nephew Tejan "TJ" Karefa-Smart, an afterword by his niece Aisha Karefa-Smart, and introduction by Baldwin scholars Nicholas Boggs and Jennifer DeVere Brody.
 Little Man Little Man is a coming of age story about TJ, a child with big dreams, in a world of grown-up adventures.
 Little Man Little Man, not only illustrates the austerity of 1970s Harlem from an innocent child's perspective but expands our appreciation for one of America’s greatest writers.

-TJ’s Bash is a colorful day of art-making activities, storytelling, poetry, and music for children ages 3-8.
+TJ’s Bash is a colorful day of art-making activities, storytelling, poetry, and music.
 The community of Harlem is a point of departure for a daylong celebration of this monumental author and the only book exploring children that James Baldwin ever produced.

 Celebrating James Baldwin 11:00am - 1:00pm: